 The GC32 International Class Association (ICA) was set up to administer, oversee and promote regattas and the other sailing activities of the GC32 one design foiling catamaran internationally.
-The GC32 is currently used on both the GC32 Racing Tour and the Extreme Sailing Series.
+The GC32 is used on the GC32 Racing Tour and the Extreme Sailing Series.

-While the GC32 is a strict one design, the ICA permits controlled modernisation of the boat.
-This ensures racing remains competitive and of the highest quality, while enabling the GC32 to remain cutting edge, helping to preserve boat resale values.
+The GC32 ICA maintains the one design integrity of the GC32 via its class rules and regulations.
+While the GC32 is a strict one design, the ICA permits strictly controlled modernisation of the boat.
+This ensures racing remains competitive and fair, while enabling the GC32 to remain cutting edge, helping to preserve boat resale values.

+The GC32 ICA monitors and polices the GC32 one design rule via its appointed Class Measurer.
 It promotes a professional organisational structure for the management, development, execution and promotion of GC32 sailing events worldwide.

 The GC32 ICA also offers a forum to GC32 owners for the exchange of information and experience about GC32 foiling catamaran racing.